Kartaverse/Reactor-Standalone/Install.md

 If you store your programs on another hard drive, copy the "Reactor" folder to that location instead.

 4. Double-click on the "Reactor.exe" executable inside the Reactor folder to launch the program.
 When Reactor is running, you can add the program's icon to your Windows taskbar if you would like to make the program more accessible for future use.

+5. The Zip archive includes a Fonts folder that holds the "Inter" and "Roboto" Google Web Fonts.
+Install the files by double-clicking on the font files.
+In the Font preview window that appears, press the "Install" button.

 ## Linux Install